rookasrudzianskas/boomx/docs/http.md

 Use of the cancelation API to cancel predictions started "synchronously" (i.e. without the `Prefer: respond-async` header) is currently not supported.
-This may change in a future release of Cog.
+This may change in a future release of BoomX.